 A: For your door, I recommend buying a one-half-horsepower opener.
-Home centers stock three types: a chain drive (about $150), a screw drive model (about $175) and a belt drive ($180 or more).
+Home centers stock three types: a chain drive (starting at about $170), a screw drive model and a belt drive (each $200 or more).
 I prefer the screw drive or belt drive because they are quieter and have less vibration.
 Plan on three to four hours for installation.

 To start, remove the locking mechanisms, which are located on both sides of the tracks.
 If you don’t, the opener won’t be able to lift the door.

 You’ll see a cable attached to the door’s handle.
 When the handle is turned, it pulls the cable that lifts the latches out of the locking brackets.
 Use a socket wrench and an adjustable wrench to remove them.

 Next, assemble the opener.
 An assembled opener is about 10 feet long, so you know there is some significant assembly.
 Fortunately, the instructions are easy to follow.

 Close the door, stand on a ladder, and find the midpoint of the door.
 Draw a vertical line along the midpoint on the header (the horizontal support beam above the door).